jexuswebserver/jexus_docs/manager/tutorials/https-binding.rst

 Jexus Manager also reads HTTP API mappings to determine which certificate to show.

+.. important:: All such can be done via equivalent ``netsh`` commands if you rather not download and use such a visual tool.
+Ask Google to learn the commands then.

 IP Based Bindings
 -----------------
 If “Require Server Name Indication” is not checked, then this binding is not